arbor-sim/arbor/doc/cpp_simulation.rst

     .. cpp:function:: std::size_t num_spikes() const

-        The total number of spikes in the global model.
+        The total number of spikes that occurred since either construction or last resetting the model.

     .. cpp:function:: void set_global_spike_callback(spike_export_function export_callback)

         Register a callback that will perform an export of the global spike vector.
+        Will be called on the MPI rank/domain with id 0.

     .. cpp:function:: void set_local_spike_callback(spike_export_function export_callback)

         Register a callback that will perform an export of the rank local spike vector.
+        Will be called on each MPI rank/domain with a copy of the local spikes.